Joanna Gaines: Fixer Upper and Magnolia brand

 The pilot of Fixer Upper aired in May 2013, with the first full season beginning in April 2014.
-They went on to film five more seasons with season two airing on January 2015, season three airing on December 2015, season four airing on November 2016, and the fifth and final season airing on November 21, 2017.
+They went on to film five more seasons with season two airing in January 2015, season three airing December 2015, season four airing November 2016, and the fifth and final season airing on November 21, 2017.

 Fixer Upper became popular soon after its debut, and the series is largely credited with the rise in popularity of "Farmhouse-chic" interior design in the late 2010s.
 In 2018, Zillow reported that homes with architectural features mentioned on the show, such as wainscoting, shiplap, clawfoot bathtubs, and barn doors, sold at an average of 30 percent above expected value.
 In addition, the show generated an increase in tourism and economic development in Waco, where the show was taped.

-In 2016 Joanna and Chip Gaines started a quarterly lifestyle magazine Magnolia Journal, published by Meredith (later Dotdash Meredith).
+In 2016, Joanna and Chip Gaines started a quarterly lifestyle magazine Magnolia Journal, published by Meredith (later Dotdash Meredith).